AdobeDocs/experience-manager-forms-cloud-service.en/help/publishing-unpublishing-forms.md

    >[!NOTE]
    >
-   >For the Adaptive forms, along with the related assets, the Adaptive Form page name is also displayed.
+   >For the Adaptive Forms, along with the related assets, the Adaptive Form page name is also displayed.

    ![A confirmation dialog with all the related assets and resources](assets/p4.png)